 When an application has been received in proper form, with the required application fee, the Commission may issue a temporary permit for any of the activities for which permits are authorized under G.S.
 18B-1001 and 18B-1100.
 A temporary permit may be revoked summarily by the Commission without complying with the provisions of Chapter 150B.
-Revocation of a temporary permit or withdrawal by the Commission of a pending application by a permittee possessing a temporary permit shall be effective upon service of the notice of revocation or withdrawal upon the permittee at either the permittee's residence or the address given for the business in the permit application or upon the expiration of three working five business days after the notice of the revocation or withdrawal has been mailed to the permittee at either his-the permittee's residence or the address given for the business in the permit application.
+Revocation of a temporary permit or withdrawal by the Commission of a pending application by a permittee possessing a temporary permit shall be effective upon service of the notice of revocation or withdrawal upon the permittee at either the permittee's residence or the address given for the business in the permit application or upon the expiration of three working five business days after the notice of the revocation or withdrawal has been mailed to the permittee at either the termit application or upon the permittee at either the permittee at permittee's residence or the address given for the business in the permit application.
 No further notice shall be required."